This is a reader-supported site. When you buy through links on this site, I may earn an affiliate commission. Thanks for your support! 🙂

 The Project I Most Regret Not Doing Yet – the Painted Faces

-I can’t give you a link to something that doesn’t exist (…yet?), but if you’d like to do some portrait sculptures yourself (or maybe make a Santa for this year’s Christmas decorations), you can find the skull-shaped face sculpting form here.
+I can’t give you a link to something that doesn’t exist (…yet?), but I’d still love to do a whole wall of sculptures of painted faces – clowns, sports fans, traditional face paintings – but who knows if that will ever happen?
+But if you’d like to do some portrait sculptures yourself (or maybe make a Santa for this year’s Christmas decorations), you can find the skull-shaped face sculpting form here.

 That Other Project I Never Finished – the Paper Mache Dinosaur…